2016 NCAA Division I women's volleyball tournament: Bracket

 The first two rounds are held on campus sites (the home court of the seeded team).
-Regional semifinals and finals will be held at four non-predetermined campus sites, which will be announced after play concludes, on December 3.
+Regional semifinals and finals were held at four non-predetermined campus sites, which would be announced after play concluded, on December 3.

 Final Four

 National semifinal and championship were held at Nationwide Arena, in Columbus, Ohio on December 15 and 17 respectively.
 The national semifinal matches, originally scheduled to be broadcast on ESPN2, were moved to ESPN.